 Every organization, no matter how large or small, needs a reason for being.
 In a Responsive OS, the organization’s Purpose provides a true north for the culture.
 People work harder, smarter, and longer when they know their efforts are in service of something bigger than themselves.
-Without a meaningful Purpose acting as a trump card, many operating models break down at scale, as the demands and expectations of shareholders or boards begin to derail the decision-making process in favor of short-term gains.
+Without a meaningful Purpose acting as focal point, many operating models break down at scale, as the demands and expectations of shareholders or boards begin to derail the decision-making process in favor of short-term gains.
 Responsive companies are often extremely upfront with investors about their Purpose-driven nature (see shareholder letters from Zuckerberg or Bezos) and even structured to protect founder control.
+A new generation of Benefit Corporations (like Kickstarter) build this into their legal DNA.
 This is not to say these firms don’t value scale, influence, or profitability.
 They aspire greatly in these areas, but only in service of their vision.

 THE SHIFT: FROM GROWTH AS A COMMERCIAL AGENDA TO GROWTH AS A VISIONARY AGENDA

 EXAMPLE: GOOGLE’S PURPOSE IS TO ORGANIZE THE WORLD’S INFORMATION AND MAKE IT UNIVERSALLY ACCESSIBLE AND USEFUL